BotBlocker-pi/Documentation/docs/milestones/MS3 - Construction/projectDevelopment.md

 import video4 from '@site/static/videos/video4.mp4';
 import video5 from '@site/static/videos/video5.mp4';

-During this Milestone, we will focus on the development of the BotBlocker system.
+During this Milestone, we focused on the development of the BotBlocker system.

 Here's a brief overview of the implemented features and the development process:
 1. **Account Creation**: Users can create an account on the BotBlocker web application.
 This feature is essential for allowing users to vote on profiles.